-08 May Complete a Home Inventory
+08 May Create a Home Inventory

 Preparation is the key to success in most areas of life.
 When things hit us out of nowhere, it is almost always harder to bounce back than when we know what’s coming.
 While having to file an insurance claim may not be something anyone wants or expects, being prepared for those times can make the process a bit easier.
 One way to prepare yourself for homeowner’s insurance claims is to have a home inventory on file with your homeowner’s insurance carrier.